AlgoMaster Logo

 The connection begins life as an HTTP request.
 The client sends an upgrade request asking to switch protocols.
 If the server agrees, it responds with "101 Switching Protocols" and from that moment on, both sides speak WebSocket instead of HTTP.

-Once established, either side can send messages whenever they want.
+Once established, either side can send messages.
 There is no request-response pattern anymore.
-The client can send while the server is sending.
-Messages flow in both directions simultaneously.
-This is true full-duplex communication.
+The client can send while the server is sending, and messages can flow in both directions over the same connection.

 The Protocol Upgrade